 ON THIS PAGE: You will find some questions to ask your child's doctor or other members of your child's health care team, to help you and your child better understand his/her diagnosis, treatment plan, and overall care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Talking often with the doctor is important to make informed decisions about your child’s health care.
 These suggested questions are a starting point to help you learn more about your child’s cancer care and treatment.
 You are also encouraged to ask additional questions that are important to your family.
 You may want to print this list and bring it to your child's next appointment, or download Cancer.Net’s free mobile app for an e-list and other interactive tools to manage your child’s care.

 - Can you explain my child’s pathology report (laboratory test results) and radiology reports (imaging test results) to me?

 - Can you give me copies of these reports so I can have a record of them?